ggalmeida0/GameOfLife/README.md

 - Left click: place and remove a live cell
 - Right click: step one generation
 - Space bar: reset the board
+- Enter: play the game continuously, press again to pause